figuerom16/fixi/README.md

 When fixi finds one it will establish an event listener on that element that will dispatch an AJAX request via `fetch()` to the URL specified by `fx-action`.

-fixi will ignore any elements that have the `fx-ignore` attribute on them or on a parent.
+fixi will ignore any elements that have the `fx-ignore` attribute on them or on an ancestor.

 The event that will trigger the request is determined by the `fx-trigger` attribute.